Heinkel He 100: Design phase

-Engine coolant and oil cooling systems
+Cooling systems

-For the rest of the designed performance increase with the DB 601 powerplant, Walter turned to the somewhat risky and still experimental method of cooling the engine via evaporative cooling.
-Such systems had been in vogue in several countries at the time.
+For the rest of the designed performance increase with the DB 601 powerplant, Walter turned to the experimental method of evaporative cooling.
 Heinkel and the Günter brothers were avid proponents of the technology, and had previously used it on the He 119, with promising results.
-Evaporative or "steam" cooling promised a completely drag-free cooling system.
-The DB 601 was a pressure-cooled engine in that the water/glycol coolant was kept in liquid form by pressure, even though its temperature was allowed to exceed the normal boiling point.
-Heinkel's system took advantage of that fact and the cooling energy loss associated with the phase change of the coolant as it boils.
-Following is a description of what is known about the final version of Heinkel's cooling system.
-It is based entirely on careful study of surviving photographs of the He 100, since no detailed plans survive.
+Evaporative or "steam" cooling promised a completely drag-free cooling system and reduced weight.
+No detailed plans of the installation survive.
 The earlier prototypes varied, but they were all eventually modified to something close to the final standard before they were exported to the Soviet Union.